Home

 60 Andromedae

-60 Andromedae is a variable giant star in the constellation of Andromeda.
+60 Andromedae is a variable giant star of spectral class K3 in the constellation of Andromeda.

 60 Andromedae visual magnitude is 4.83.
-Because of its moderate brightness, 60 Andromedae should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 60 Andromedae is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.83